cryptosubh/blog/_drafts/The-Hardest-Math-Classes.md

 Answer: geometry for high schoolers, probability & statistics for college students and young adults.

-Runner-ups: Trignometry, discrete/finite math.
+Runner-ups: Trigonometry, discrete/finite math.
 Requests from distressed high schoolers who did worse than expected in geometry last year and are still scarred from the experience.

 Notice what doesn't doesn't crack the top 5: Calculus.
 Algebra.